-With 2020 slowly winding down, it’s time for business decision-makers to plan for 2021.
+With 2020 having wound down, it’s time for business and organization decision-makers to plan for the next year.
 One decision that more and more people will need to consider is their learning management system (LMS).
-With the lessons 2020 taught about digital connectivity, it’s more important than ever that organizations have the platforms required to support their people, whether that’s in the office or remotely.
+With the lessons 2020 taught about digital connectivity, it’s more important than ever that organizations have the latest LMS platforms required to support their people, whether that’s in the office or remotely.

 Nevertheless, it can be challenging to choose a learning management system.
 What sets one apart from the others, particularly today?
 In this post, we will explore some of the most important LMS features for 2021.